katherine-barbano/Breakout/README.md

 - Moving blocks should only be created in a row with no other blocks present.
 This means that if a level file contains an "M", the rest of the row with the "M" in it should be all "0"s.
+-In addition to the level files within a game, each game must also have a file without any numeric value in the filename.
+Each row on this file represents a single level.
+Each row should have two numbers separated by a space: first, a number specifying the score needed to win that level, and second a number specifying the time limit of the level.
+See data/sample_game/level_scores_to_win_and_time as an example.

 ### Impressions
+Learned about the importance of inheritance and open-closed principle.